MTIL: Encoding Full History with Mamba for Temporal Imitation Learning: Experimental Results

 \subsection{Real-World Dual-Arm Tasks}

 To validate MTIL in complex physical environments, we designed challenging tasks on a dual UR3 platform equipped with custom 2-finger grippers and four cameras providing multi-view observations (Figure~\ref{fig:real_setup}).
-We compare MTIL (using DINOv2 backbone and full history) against ACT trained on identical demonstration data (100 demos per task). \paragraph{Sequential Insertion Task.} We designed this task (visualized in Figure~\ref{fig:real_insertion}) specifically to challenge Markovian policies by requiring long-term memory, a scenario where methods like ACT often fail.
+We compare MTIL (using DINOv2 backbone and full history) against ACT trained on identical demonstration data (100 demos per task).
+All real-world results are averaged over 50 evaluation roll-outs for the best checkpoint from each of the 3 seeds.

+\paragraph{Sequential Insertion Task.} We designed this task (visualized in Figure~\ref{fig:real_insertion}) specifically to challenge Markovian policies by requiring long-term memory, a scenario where SOTA methods like ACT often fail.
 The four stages involve: (1) Left arm grasps Tube1, (2) Left passes Tube1 to Right arm, (3) Right arm inserts Tube1 into Tube2, (4) Right arm inserts Tube1 into Tube3.
 Critically, executing Stage 3 correctly necessitates recalling the completion of previous stages, as intermediate observations can be ambiguous.
 Table~\ref{tab:real_insertion} details the stage-wise success rates.
 MTIL, leveraging its full history state, successfully completes the entire sequence with high probability.
-In stark contrast, ACT, reliant on immediate context, is confounded by the temporal ambiguity; it frequently attempts Stage 4 directly after Stage 2, failing to execute the required sequence correctly and resulting in zero success for completing Stage 3, Stage 4, and the overall task.
-This outcome underscores the limitations of short-history approaches and validates the imperative of encoding complete history for reliably executing temporally complex manipulation sequences.
+In stark contrast, ACT, reliant on immediate context, is confounded by the temporal ambiguity, as the observations after completing Stage 2 can be identical with completing Stage 3, making it indistinguishable for policies relying solely on current or short-term history.
+AS a result, it frequently attempts Stage 4 directly after Stage 2, failing to execute the required sequence correctly and resulting in zero success for completing Stage 3, Stage 4, and the overall task.
+This outcome underscores the limitations of short-history approaches and validates the imperative of encoding complete history for reliably executing temporally complex manipulation sequences. \paragraph{Coordinated Pouring Task.} This task (Figure~\ref{fig:real_pouring}) assesses precise bimanual coordination over a longer sequence: (1) Left arm grasps Tube1, (2) Left passes Tube1 to Right arm, (3) Left arm grasps Tube2, (4) Right arm pours water from Tube1 into Tube2.
+While less susceptible to the specific ambiguity of the insertion task, it still requires accurate, temporally coordinated actions.
+Table~\ref{tab:real_pouring} (within Figure~\ref{fig:real_pouring}) shows that although both methods achieve non-zero success, MTIL consistently outperforms ACT across the stages, resulting in a higher overall success rate and exhibiting notably smoother execution trajectories.